shadowezz/Productiv/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-**:information_source: Note:** You cannot edit a contact to have the same name and email as another contact in your contact list.<br>
+**:information_source: Note:** You cannot edit a contact to have the same name and email as an existing contact.
-e.g. `edit 1 n/John e/john@gmail.com` will not work if there is another contact with the name `John` and email `john@gmail.com` in your contact list.

 </div>